atellmer/dark/README.md

 <a name="optimization"></a>
 ## Performance optimization

-Performance optimization in Dark can be done using different techniques, the main of which are memoization of the last render, batched, deferred and split updates.
+Performance optimization in Dark can be done using different techniques, the main of which are memoization of the last render, batched and deferred updates.

 ### memo